 Google My Business is a free platform that allows you to manage your business(es) profile(s) on Google.
 According to Google, “with a Google My Business account, you get more than a business listing.
 Your free business profile lets you easily connect with customers across Google Search and Maps.”

 Claiming or creating your Google My Business listing should be the first thing you do.
 You can check whether you have a Google My Business listing either by searching for your business name, or with the help of this tool.

 When you fill out your Google My Business listing, you’re immediately giving your company free business branding in local search results.
 You are also helping potential customers book appointments, request quotes, and contact you, all from the search engines’ result pages.

 Local business listings and citations

-Local citations appear on other sites, which collectively help search engines confirm your business’ name, address and phone number (NAP).
+Local citations appear on other business listing sites, which collectively help search engines confirm your business’ name, address and phone number (NAP).
 There are a few different places you can secure mentions for your local business: